jianpingliao1991/steedos.org/docs/api/graphql_query.md

 sidebar_label: Query by GraphQL
 ---

-Query data in graphQL API, query criteria accept 5 parameters bellow, can be used together as needed.
+Query data in GraphQL API, query criteria accept 5 parameters bellow, can be used together as needed.

 - filters: text or array
 - fields: array